93% of organizations now involve the C-suite in comp decisions. Are your legacy tools holding you back? Join our webinar on March 19th.

 For more information on Ireland's transposition activity, see our in-depth article.

-In 2024, Italy passed Law no. 15/2024, which laid the legal foundation for transposition and set a 2026 deadline.
-However, specific legislation has yet to emerge.
+The draft decree follows legal activity back in 2024 with the passing of Law no. 15/2024, which laid the legal foundation for transposition and set a 2026 deadline.

 Italy already has existing reporting requirements dating back to 2021, which requires employers with 50 or more employees to report on gender and pay data every two years.